Emotional Abuse

 One of the most stunning and damaging tactics of perpetrators of emotional abuse is creating instability.
 Human wellness demands stability.
 The child curiously explores, routinely returning to their mother for assurance and security.

-Jean M. Twenge, professor of psychology at San Diego State University, wrote that “much of narcissists’ behavior in relationships is ‘game playing.’
-They are deceptive and dishonest; they will signal commitment at one time and then pull away the next; they will play people off against one another; and they will avoid real commitment” (2010, location 3537).
+Jean M. Twenge, professor of psychology at San Diego State University, posits that much of narcissists’ behavior in relationships is “game playing.”
+They are “deceptive and dishonest; they will signal commitment at one time and then pull away the next; they will play people off against one another; and they will avoid real commitment” (Twenge, 2010).

 Our minds need escape from arousal.
 Rejuvenating rest is only available in predictable and secure environments.
 When home is unpredictable and unsafe, recovery is stymied and we get bashed by the ever-present anxiety of the unknown.
 Many abusers are not beholden to facts.
 Truth is, at least to the noxious narcissistic mind, controlled by them—their words, their thoughts, their opinions.
 And to confuse even more, their truth changes with immediate needs.